derezendemagalhaes/challenge/README.md

 conda activate challenge
 ```

-Next install the desired release with pip:
+Next navigate to the challenge root directory and install the environment requirements with pip:

 ```bash
 pip install -r requirements.txt